Ficoba/Python_CliMenu/README.md

 I propose this base which can be adapted in other languages.
-I will make a PowerShell port.
+I will make a fork for PowerShell.

 You can use, modify, fork, ...
 This class as you like.